Miragecoder/WmaJpg2Mp3/readme.md

 ## History

 The media player in my car is capable of displaying the album art of a given track it is playing as long as it is embedded into the file itself.
 Unfortunately, the .WMA file format does not support this and my music collection consists of countless .WMA-files that were 'ripped' from CD's that I have purchased throughout the years.
-This tool exactly fits my niche.
+Ripping hundreds of CD's is a very tedious process and I wasn't looking forward to repeating the cycle for a different file format; hence this tool.

 ## Credits